aspose-words/Aspose.Words-API-References-Tutorials/content/hungarian/net/add-content-using-documentbuilder/insert-inline-image/_index.md

 DocumentBuilder builder = new DocumentBuilder(doc);
 ```

-## 2. lépés: Illessze be a beágyazott képet
+## 2. lépés: Helyezze be a beágyazott képet

  Használja a`InsertImage` módszere a`DocumentBuilder` osztályban képet szúrhat be a dokumentumba az aktuális pozícióban.